ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 * `terraform` to use Infrastructure as Code to provision resources,
 * `python` to optionally run the pytest commands,
 * Implementing a firewall-router will require that you [enable IP spoofing checks](/docs/vpc?topic=vpc-ip-spoofing-about#ip-spoofing-enable-check),
 * An SSH key to connect to the virtual servers.
 If you don't have an SSH key, follow [the instructions](/docs/vpc?topic=vpc-ssh-keys) for creating a key for VPC.
-Keep your public SSH key handy it will be required to be created a PVC SSH key in a later step.
+Keep your public SSH key handy it will be required to be created a {{site.data.keyword.powerSys_notm}} SSH key in a later step.

 See the [prerequisites](https://github.com/IBM-Cloud/vpc-transit#prerequisites){: external} for a few options including a Dockerfile to easily create the prerequisite environment.